xaionaro/destiny-obsidian/Lab Leak Theory.md

 ## Key Players
 - [[Peter Daszak]]
 # The Case for Zoonotic Origin
-## Reasons For Market Leak
-1. You expect to see it in HSM
-	1. Most number of wild animal selling stalls.
-	2. Animals that contain human-like virus'.
 ## Challenging Questions for Lab Leakers
 1. What is the explanation for a and b lineages both showing up for the very first time in the wet market?
 	1. If it came from a lab, why two different variants?
 2. There has never been a gain of function lab leak before, this would have to be the first one.
-3. Why were the first cases all found at or around the wet market?
-	1. No one else was infected on the way?
-Why didn't cases continue to grow outside of the market after someone infected someone at the market?
-4. How do you explain the novel backbone used by the SARS-CoV-2 virus?
+3. How do you explain the novel backbone used by the SARS-CoV-2 virus?
 	1. It seems like the lab leak theory relies on a completely unpublished virus using some novel and unpredicted things, e.g. the FCS location and the particular RBD amino acids.
-5. Why did the virus spread at the wet market first, when other origin sites would have made more sense?
+4. Why did the virus spread at the wet market first, when other origin sites would have made more sense?
-6. The FCS add was added out of frame, using a leading residue that isn't typically used in experiments (SARS-CoV-2 has Proline or Alanine before the RxxR site).
+5. The FCS add was added out of frame, using a leading residue that isn't typically used in experiments (SARS-CoV-2 has Proline or Alanine before the RxxR site).
-7. Why are all of the earliest cases connected to the market?
+6. Why are all of the earliest cases connected to the market?
 Why weren't early clusters surrounding the lab?
 Or in a mall or some other more densely populated place?
 	1. FIND EXACT FIGURES
-8. How do you explain easy, early mutations that appear in a single *in vivo* generation like D614G?
+7. How do you explain easy, early mutations that appear in a single *in vivo* generation like D614G?
-9. Why were Shi Zhengli and other scientists going out to eat in December and traveling if they thought they were infected by a lab-leaked virus?
+8. Why were Shi Zhengli and other scientists going out to eat in December and traveling if they thought they were infected by a lab-leaked virus?
-10. Why did they even publish RaTG13, the closets coronavirus to SARS-CoV-2?
+9. Why did they even publish RaTG13, the closets coronavirus to SARS-CoV-2?
 Why is it only 96% similar?
 	1. This was published after SARS-CoV-2 was sequenced.
-11. Why haven't there been more SARS-CoV-2 leaks since so many new labs are working on it now, with even more infectious strains?
+10. Why haven't there been more SARS-CoV-2 leaks since so many new labs are working on it now, with even more infectious strains?
-12. Why did the sampling in the HSM bias where the raccoon dogs were found?
+11. Why did the sampling in the HSM bias where the raccoon dogs were found?
-13. Why did no retroactive samples show SARS-CoV-2 infections occurring prior to the earliest cases detected at the HSM?
+12. Why did no retroactive samples show SARS-CoV-2 infections occurring prior to the earliest cases detected at the HSM?
 	1. ZO debate 1, slide 116 - Wuhan, Baidu data shows very little signal for symptoms of a circulating coronavirus prior to December
 	2. ZO debate 1, slide 114 - Wuhan, 3850 blood bank samples from Sep-Dec 2019 show no positives for antibodies
 	3. ZO debate 1, slide 113 - Wuhan, 640 throat swabs Oct 6th - Jan 21st 2020.
 No positives in 2019, 9 in 2020.